mia-platform/documentation/docs/fast_data/single_view_creator.md

 When a Single View Creator consumes events regarding a Single View to update, it needs to perform an aggregation to be able to upsert the Single View correctly.

 This aggregation can be implemented in two modes:
-- [Manual](/fast_data/configuration/single_view_creator/manual.md): recommended for tailored configurations.
+- **Manual**: recommended for tailored configurations.
 It uses custom environment variables and custom JavaScript configuration files to work
-- [Low Code](/fast_data/configuration/single_view_creator/low_code.md): recommended for quicker configurations.
+- **Low Code**: recommended for quicker configurations.
 It uses json files and the environment variables are already set with correct default values.